 The second option is to perform a complete load evaluation to determine how much power you’ll need.

-In this method, you list out all the appliances you plan to use and how many hours you’ll be using each of them.
+Begin by listing out all the appliances you plan to use, and how many hours you’ll be using each of them.
 This allows you to calculate the power consumption of each appliance, as well as your total power consumption over a day.

 Knowing how many kWh in a day you’ll use will allow you to size your solar panel array, as well the solar battery storage.

-You’ll also need to think about how many appliances you might run simultaneously.
+You’ll also have to calculate how many appliances you might run simultaneously.
 This will help you calculate instantaneous wattage requirements, which you need to know in order to size the inverter properly (the inverter runs the AC loads).

 When it comes to solar battery backup, the rule generally is you'd want enough storage to cover at least 2-3 days of usage during the highest usage time of year.